ml-unito/PartitionedLS-experiments-2/README.md

 ## Setup you environment

-Clone the repository, move into the project directory and create the experiments directory inside it.
+Clone the repository and move into the project directory.

 From inside the project directory update the Julia packages by running: